mendix/docs/content/howto/mobile/native-build-locally.md

 1. Unzip the file.
 1. Run `npm i && cd ios && pod install` to install the required dependencies.

-Now that you have a copy of the Native Template checked out and ready you can continue bundling the Mendix App and moving into the Native Template to be compiled into your native app.
+Now that you have a copy of the Native Template checked out and ready you can continue bundling your Mendix app and moving into the Native Template to be compiled into your native app.

-## 4 Bundle your Mendix App
+## 4 Bundling Your Mendix App

 Bundling is the process of packaging everything you created in Studio Pro and making that package ready to be compiled into your native mobile app.
 Bundling in the case of a React Native app, and hence a Mendix Native App, includes transpiling the business logic and layout of your app into a JavaScript bundle and gathering all your static resources into the correct folder structure.